Harshitdwivedi19/Aully-Chatbot/README.md

-# Aully-Chatbot
-Sure, here's a sample README file for your Aully-Chatbot project on GitHub:

----

 # Aully Chatbot

 Aully Chatbot is an interactive chatbot developed using Python and integrated with the Google Gemini API.
 It aims to provide users with accurate responses to diverse queries in a user-friendly interface.